It may surprise you, but dental implants are not a new thing. They’ve been around for thousands of years.

 Thanks to experimenters and curious people, dental implants have come a long way since their inception roughly 4,000 years ago.

-And thank goodness, otherwise we’d still be tapping pieces of bamboo into our jaw bones without anesthesia.
+Thank goodness for that, otherwise we’d still be tapping pieces of bamboo into our jaw bones without anesthesia.
+And that, I think we can all agree, does not sound fun.